Illustration of sustainable energy sources including solar, wind, biofuel, and natural gas.

 Coal Energy

 Coal is a primary source of energy for much of the global economy.
 It is abundant and costeffective, and newer types of “clean coal” technology promise to remove or reduce harmful material before it reaches the environment.
 However, there are many negative impacts of coal usage.
 It can pollute the air, soil, and water bodies.
 Burning coal results in the emission of CO2, SO2, toxic heavy metals, cadmium, arsenic, and mercury.
 In addition, coal is a finite and a nonrenewable resource.
 Byproducts of coal mining result in such dangerous outputs as arsenic, selenium, and mercury.
 Coal-fired power plants, which generate significant carbon emissions, are ill-suited to provide flexible energy due to efficiency decreases and cost increases when operating in a flexible peaking mode.
-Batteries can help offset this, but they are often threetimes more expensive than gas-fired generation.
-The global coal mining market value is $790.6 billion.
+Batteries can help offset this, but they are often three times more expensive than gas-fired generation.
+The global coal market value in 2024 was $790.6 billion.
+However due to rising global energy demands the global coal market value doubled to $1.6 trillion, in the matter of one year.
 Coal catalyst for beloved planet Earth’s destruction and loss of precious human lives.
-Ultimately, coal is the number one accelerator to global warming and is responsible for 40.0 percent of the world’s pollution.
+Ultimately, coal is the number one accelerator to global warming and is responsible for 48% of the world’s pollution.

 Facts...

-- 90%+ of the countries in the world are committed to eliminating coal by 2030.
+• Under the Paris Agreement, the world has committed to phasing out coal by 2030.

 Carbon Footprint